uaf-math/calc1/week1-ALEKS.md

 5. In the following Registration page you will be asked for student information at this point.
 It is essential that you enter your UAF student ID correctly on this page; this is how we will identify your score and give you credit for your work.

-6. In the following Apply Access page, enter the individual ALEKS access code you got from Blackboard.
+6. In the following Apply Access page, enter the individual ALEKS access code you got from Canvas.

    <div class='x-scroll'><p><img src="assets/ALEKS/apply-access.png" alt="apply access page" width="500px" /></p></div>

 ## Working with ALEKS PPL

 Now that you have logged in to ALEKS PPL, it will give you a tutorial on how to use the interface.
-When you are done with that tutorial, you will start your Initial Assessment.
-This can take up to two hours, and is used to determine your skills and select appropriate problems for you to work on in the future.
+When you are done with that tutorial, you will start your initial assessment.
+This can take up to two hours, and is used to determine your skills and select appropriate problems for you to work on in the Learning Mode.
 When your assessment is done, you'll receive a score between 0 and 100.

 After your assessment is complete, you'll want to start working with the Prep and Learning Module.

-You'll need to either spend at least 10 hours using the learning module, or complete 90% of your pie.
+You'll need to either spend at least 5 hours using the learning module, or complete 90% of your pie.
 You can see your progress by clicking on Reports in the menu at the upper left-hand corner of the learning module screen.

 ## Sign up

-Go to the [youcanbook.me site](https://mathpretest.youcanbook.me) to choose a two-hour block during which you will take a  **proctored** ALEKS PPL placement test that will be your Quiz 1 grade.
+Go to the [youcanbook.me site](https://uafmath.youcanbook.me) to choose a two-hour block in Rasmuson Library Room 301 during which you will take a proctored ALEKS PPL placement test that will be your Quiz 1 grade.